davidtchiu/davidtchiu.github.io/teaching/cs475/tut2/index.md

 ##### Part 2: Understanding Addressing and Pointers

 Every piece of data is stored in your memory in two pieces: its content and its address.
 We can ask the OS for the addresses of existing data, but we can't tell your OS *where* to place them.
-We will focus on three syntax elements: the **address-of** operator, the **pointer-declaration** operator, and the **de-referencing** operator.
+We will focus on three syntax elements:

+  - Pointer Declaration: To declare a pointer variable, use `data-type *ptr;`
+  - Address-Of: To get the address of an existing variable, use `&var`
+  - De-reference: To follow the pointer to its content, use `*ptr`.

-1. Let's now consider the code below.
+1. Consider the code below.
 Read through it before moving on.

    ```c
    char letter = 'p';